 Where this happens they are usually relatively minor issues which we successfully address through a conversation with the tenant and a notice to warn them to improve their behaviour.

-If the tenant continues to breach their agreement then the options are available depend on the tenancy term.
+If the tenant continues to breach their agreement then the options available depend on the tenancy term.

 If the tenancy is a rolling Statutory Periodic Tenancy, or a fixed term Assured Shorthold Tenancy which is near the end of its term, then most landlords ask us to serve a Section 21 “no fault” notice to end the tenancy.

 It usually requires the support of a solicitor to get a court order to end a tenancy for a breach.
-However if you have Legal Expenses and Rent Protection Cover, your insurer may cover these costs
+However if you have Legal Expenses and Rent Protection Cover, your insurer may cover these costs.

 As Section 21 “no fault” notices are simple and effective, landlords rarely decide to take a tenant to court for breach of tenancy.
 However the Government have said they will prevent landlords from issuing these “no fault” notices in future, in which case, court action will be needed.